Hernia Repair, Inguinal (Open)

 You will feel groin pain and discomfort after the operation; you will be given painkillers to help relieve this discomfort.

 An adult must stay with you for the first 24 hours after your operation in case you experience any problems.
-If the pain continues after you have left the hospital, continue to take the painkillers advised by the hospital.
+If the pain continues after you have left the hospital, continue to take the painkillers advised.
 It is also advised that you apply gentle pressure to the wound with your hand or a small pillow to make coughing, sneezing and moving between sitting and standing more comfortable.
 It is important you follow the instructions your nurse gave you about caring for your wound, hygiene and bathing.

 In time, you can return to your normal activities as soon as you can do them without pain.
 Gentle exercise such as light walking can help the healing process.
 You should avoid heavy lifting and strenuous activities for about four to six weeks.